 Where To Stay in Gili Trawangan: Gili Trawangan Accommodation Overview

 Location is a major factor when considering where to stay in Gili Trawangan.
 Gili Trawangan accommodation is clustered in two main areas; near the ferry ‘terminal’ and on the north/northeast shore.
 The northern area boasts fabulous sunsets, a quieter pace and upmarket hotels, but the area near the ferry terminal is the best place to stay in Gili Trawangan for convenience.
 Staying ‘in town’ means everything is in close proximity.
 Foodies will rejoice in being in the thick of Gili T’s best eateries, water babies will love being steps away from crystal clear beaches and the ease of being able to walk to your accommodation straight off the boat can’t be beaten.
 Once location is decided, most visitors will consider cost.
 Those on a budget will be thrilled to know that budget rooms start at around $8 a night.
 And that often includes breakfast!
 Let’s face it, it’s not the Ritz but if creature comforts are not high on your agenda these home stays and hostels might appeal.
 At the other end of the spectrum you will find luxury Gili Trawangan villas with private pools and all the mod cons which will set you back upwards of $400 a night.
 Most visitors are likely looking for something in the middle ground.
 Our budget was $150 a night for our three night stay and I found a small selection of Gili Island villas to meet our needs.
 After weighing up all the options, we decided to take a chance on Villa Nero Gili Trawangan.
 It was right at the top of our budget, but the location and rave reviews won us over.
-We always use Agoda to book accommodation in Indonesia as I find they have the largest choice in Asia, but you could also try Expedia or Hotels.com.
+We always use Agoda to book accommodation in Indonesia as I find they have the largest choice in Asia and I love that I earn Agoda Cash and Velocity Points on most bookings.
 Lombok has recently been impacted by a series of major earthquakes and many buildings in Gili T felt the full force.
 The locals have begun the painstaking process of rebuilding, but make sure your chosen Gili Trawangan accommodation is unaffected before booking.

 Getting To Nero Gili Trawangan Villas